Share this

 What are RAID Groups?

-RAID Groups unify an array of disks, usually two or more identical units, into one logical unit.
 If disks of varying capacities are added to a single RAID Group, all of the disks within that group will function according to the capacity of the smallest disk.
-Similarly, if a RAID Group contains more than one type of drive (HHD, SSD, SAS), the group will function according to the slowest drive in the Group.
-While RAID Groups vastly increase the availability and performance of storage, it is important to create RAID Groups based on the capacity and disk type of each group.
+Any additional capacity on larger drives will effectively be unused within that group, which can lead to inefficient utilization of your storage investment.
+Similarly, if a RAID Group contains more than one type of drive (HDD, SSD, SAS), the group will function according to the slowest drive in the Group, limiting overall performance to the lowest common denominator.

 What is a LUN?

-In order to facilitate communication in the form of input/output/ (I/O) commands between servers and storage devices a unique identifier called a LUN (Logical Unit Number) is used to designate the storage devices within the RAID Group.
+In order to facilitate communication in the form of input/output/ (I/O) commands between servers and storage devices, a unique identifier called a LUN (Logical Unit Number) is used to designate the storage devices within the RAID Group.
 A logical unit can be a single drive, multiple storage drives, an entire RAID set, or just a partition of a drive.
 Using a LUN often simplifies storage resource management in that access and control privileges can be assigned through these logical identifiers.

 RAID Groups are then combined into Storage pools for increased performance and ease of management.
 This allows businesses to easily scale to meet the needs of their business by adding drives or RAID Groups and expanding LUN capacity.